peterloes/SmartAnimalTraps/README.md

 #### Drive electronics for light barriers:

-Supported two low power light barriers, adjustable for different distances(size of animal) 10centimetres to tested 3.3metres.
+Supported two low power light barriers, adjustable for different distances(size of animal) 10 centimetres to tested 3.3 metres.
 The beam is scattered light independently and invisible.
 Wide power input range of light barrier circuit board 3.3V to max.60V.
 Used receiver from Vishay "TSSP58038" and LED from Vishay "VSLB3940".